 1 Duty, Obligations and Responsibilities

-All staff, contractors, adjuncts and Others of JCU have a responsibility to take reasonable care for the health and safety of themselves and that their acts or omissions do not adversely affect the health and safety of other persons.
-This includes the implementation of risk control measures within their control to prevent injuries or illnesses.
+Everyone associated with JCU activities or accessing JCU controlled campuses/sites has a responsibility to take reasonable care for their own health and safety and ensure that their acts or omissions do not adversely affect the health and safety of other persons.

 The WHS-PRO-001 Work Health and Safety Responsibilities Procedure outlines these responsibilities in detail.